pranav083/loiloi/content/post/lvgl_hardware_button_setup.md

 <!-- put the link of setup guide lvgl esp32 -->
 #### Introduction:

 The main aim of this project is to able to run the LVGL library on the st7735s 128 x 160 TFT display with using esp32 and configure multiple button input from the different GPIO of the ESP32 and pass that data command to the screen fuctionality.
 I am driving my system in the landscape mode you can go with portrait mode also but you to configure the setting properly.
-If faces any problen on the screen setup go to the previous guide of lvgl screen setup[put the link](put-the-link) .
+If faces any problen on the screen setup go to the previous guide of lvgl screen [**Setup**](.././lvgl_esp32_setup).
 In this setup , I have put total of 8 button from the esp32 which are both input and touch configurable in the esp32 board

 **Earlier Tested** : 1.
-Earlier i tested the blog for setting and registring the button on the lvgl, from this [Guide](https://blog.lvgl.io/2019-01-08/hardware-button) **some functions depriciated** in the guide.
+Earlier I tested the blog for setting and registring the button on the lvgl, from this [Guide](https://blog.lvgl.io/2019-01-08/hardware-button) **some functions depriciated** in the guide.
-2. But unforunately that guide have setup defined on the stm32 board and also itis for the older version of the lvgl and some of the fuction are depriciated in the newer version of the lvgl.
+1. But unforunately that guide have setup defined on the stm32 board and also itis for the older version of the lvgl and some of the fuction are depriciated in the newer version of the lvgl.

 ### putting the Setup